Dylan Carlson Player Props: Cardinals vs. Nationals

 Dylan Carlson At The Plate

-- Carlson has five doubles, a triple, three home runs and 10 walks while hitting .238.
+- Carlson has five doubles, a triple, three home runs and 10 walks while batting .238.

-- Carlson has driven home a run in 11 games this season (27.5%), including more than one RBI in 10.0% of his games and producing three or more of his team's runs on one occasion..
+- Carlson has driven in a run in 11 games this season (27.5%), including four games with more than one RBI (10.0%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored a run in 15 of 40 games so far this season.
+- He has scored in 15 of 40 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.